andresguisado/katacoda-scenarios/kubernetes101/jobs-initcontainers-cronjobs/cronjob.md

 ### Cron Job status

-After creating the cron job you can see that it hasn't been scheduled to execute yet(`LAST-SCHEDULE`):
+Check the status of the cronjob:

 `kubectl get cronjob hello`{{execute}}

+After creating the cron job you can see that it hasn't been scheduled to execute yet by looking at `LAST-SCHEDULE` column:

+`
+master $ kubectl get cronjob hello
+NAME      SCHEDULE      SUSPEND   ACTIVE    LAST SCHEDULE   AGE hello     */1 * * * *   False     0         <none>          8s
+`

 Watch the job until it runs for the firts time: